 Before you start listing your items, do some research to make sure you're competitive.
 Asking for $200 for a designer dress may sound great, until you realize the same brand sells for much less elsewhere.
 (I like to keep a notebook or use a note-taking app to keep track of what dollar amount I'm pricing items at as I go along.)

-But just because you're not pricing your items high (or selling big-ticket items), doesn't mean you can't make money.
+But just because you're not pricing your stuff high (or selling fancy designer items), doesn't mean you can't make money.
 After some internet detective work, I came across a very handy tip from a 28-year-old who made more than $2,000 in a month selling her stuff online.
 Her best advice: Small items (like everyday clothes or kitchen gadgets) can be your biggest—and most reliable—money-makers.
 Even if you sell one $10-item a day (and net $6 in profit after paying off seller's fees and shipping) for 10 days, you'll have made an easy $60.

 There are tons of online marketplaces and mobile apps on which you can sell your stuff, but finding the right one takes some work.
 It really all depends on what item you're selling.
 Here's a quick primer: